mfruzan/CoreDetector/README.md

 ## <a name="iformat"></a>Input formats

-#### -g: Genome sequences in FASTA format

-For example 3 genomes in 3 fasta files: genome1.fa, genome2.fa and genome3.fa.

-#### Input 2: Is a text file that lists of the name and full path to the FASTA files for each genome.
+Is a text file that lists of the name and full path to the FASTA files for each genome.

 The text file has a line for each genome.
 For example in a text file called 'genomes.txt', each line represents a genome.
 Each line contains an alias name followed by the full path to its FASTA file separated by a space or Tab.